+13. Whether dust sealing arrangement is provided in the impactor to avoid fugitive emission?
+14. Whether the ambient sound level (Leq) at a distance of 1 m away from the boundary of the site is with in 55 dB(A)?
+15. Whether the occupier is conducting air monitoring on the suggested frequency?
 16. Whether contour trenches are made to control soil erosion?
 17. Whether workers are properly trained?
-18. Whether sign boards of size 6' x 4' mentioning the project details and Contractor's details are placed for public?
+18. Whether sign boards of size 6' x 4' mentioning the project details and Contractor 's details are placed for public?
 19. Whether the stack height of the D.G set is adequate?
 20. Whether arrangement made for avoiding fugitive emission from plants/ premises are adequate?
 21. Whether natural drainage patterns are kept clear without not alteration or blockage?
 22. Whether top soil conservation has been undertaken?
 23. Whether all applicable clearances are obtained and valid till date?
-Signat ure of Environment and Safety Engineer (ESE) of the Contractor with date Signature of Environmental Officer of the CSC with date

-Note: The Environmental Officer of the CSC has to use this format to monitor the implementation of Environmental Management Measures for each Quarry & Crusher Quarterly.

-Corrective actions with specific timeframe should be proposed for each Environmental Management Measure, which is not implemented satisfactorily.
-A copy of the filled up format should be given to the ESE of the Contractor.
-CSC has to attach this format to the Quarterly Report to be submitted to PMT, with details of corrective action taken by the Contractor.
+Signature of Environment and Safety Engineer (ESE) of the Contractor with date Signature of Environmental Officer of the CSC with date Note: The Environmental Officer of the CSC has to use this format to monitor the implementation of Euniwannantal Managamant Magazuwas for each Quarm d's Couchar Quarterly 30 3 Corrective actions with specific timeframe should be proposed for each Environmental Management N given to the ESE of the Contractor.
+CSC has to attach this format to the Quarterly Report to be si ubmitted to PMT, with details of corrective action taken by the Contractor.